CodeReadingClubs/Resources/session2/what-happened-s2.md

 ### What worked badly
 - ran out of time
 - taking notes and facilitating at the same time
+- experienced developers were doing most of the talking

 ## Follow up (2 weeks of elapsed time)
 - Identify code for next session, keeping in mind Wash up and Reflection information